sanity/fakenews/README.md

 ##### 1.3 Purpose of this document

-My purpose here is to summarize my thinking so-far on this problem, I do not yet have a solution but I hope I am directionally correct and that this will be useful.
-As part of this I will discuss some potential solutions I’ve ruled out and why I’ve ruled them out.
-I also hope to persuade readers that a good solution does exist to this problem, but it won’t be easy and probably won’t be obvious, and a bad solution could be far worse than no solution at all.
+My purpose here is to summarize my thinking so-far on this problem.
+Unfortunately, I do not yet have a solution but I think I am directionally correct.
+As part of this I will discuss some potential solutions I’ve ruled out and the reasons I’ve ruled them out.
+My hope is that these reasons could form part of a set of design requirements to guide further exploration of the solution space.

+I also hope to persuade readers that a good solution does exist to this problem, but it won’t be easy and probably won’t be obvious.
+A bad solution to this problem could be far worse than no solution at all, so a high degree of rigor is warranted.

 ##### 1.4 What the problem isn't